-- at least one smoke alarm installed in the room most frequently used for general daytime living purposes, - at least one smoke alarm in every circulation space on each storey, such as hallways and landings, - at least one heat alarm installed in every kitchen, - all alarms should be ceiling mounted, and - all alarms should be interlinked.
+- At least one smoke alarm installed in the room most frequently used for general daytime living purposes.

+- At least one smoke alarm in every circulation space on each storey, such as hallways and landings.

+- One heat alarm installed in every kitchen.

+- All alarms should be ceiling mounted.

+- All alarms should be interlinked.

-There will be a two-year period for compliance once the regulations are in force, meaning homeowners would have until early 2021 to comply.
+There will be a two-year period for compliance once the regulations are in force, meaning homeowners would have until early 2022 to comply.